Adapting to Market Conditions

 Most traders fail because they use the same approach in every market.

+Professionals don't.
 They constantly adjust based on conditions, not conviction.

-Why market conditions matter more than setups
+Why conditions matter more than setups

 A setup that works perfectly in a hot market can fail repeatedly in a slow one.